bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js9">9.
 Generate a Random Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program generates a random number between a user-defined range.
-It prompts the user to enter the minimum and maximum values of the range, and then it displays the generated random number within that range.
+<p>This program generates a random number between a user-defined range.
+It prompts the
+user to enter the minimum and maximum values of the range, and then it displays the generated random number within that range.</p>
 <pre>
 // Prompt user for the range
 let minRange = parseFloat(prompt("Enter the minimum value of the range:"));
 let maxRange = parseFloat(prompt("Enter the maximum value of the range:"));

-// Check if input is a valid number if (!isNaN(minRange) && lisNaN(maxRange) && minRange &lt; maxRange) {
+// Check if input is a valid number if (!isNaN(minRange) && !isNaN(maxRange) && minRange &lt; maxRange) {
   // Generate a random number within the specified range let randomNumber = Math.random() &ast; (maxRange - minRange) + minRange;
   console.log(